 A head-on collision lawyer at Riddle & Brantley can help.
 There are absolutely no attorney fees unless we are successful and get you the compensation you deserve.

 Remember, in North Carolina, the statute of limitations for most personal injury cases is 3 years from the date of injury, so don’t wait to contact an experienced personal injury lawyer in Charlotte, NC.

 We are ready to serve you with a free, in-person consultation by appointment only in our convenient location, or from anywhere, anytime by phone, email, text, or video conference.
 We can even come directly to you if you prefer.

 Head-On Accidents in Charlotte, NC

-It can be difficult to get a sense of how many head-on car accidents occur in Charlotte, because the North Carolina Department of Transportation (NCDOT) does not report that data specifically.
+It can be difficult to get a sense of how many head-on car accidents occur in the city, because the North Carolina Department of Transportation (NCDOT) does not report that data specifically.
 However, we can look at some of the most common circumstances that cause head-on crashes.
-By determining the percentage of time those circumstances are involved in auto accidents in North Carolina, we can estimate the number of head-on collisions in Charlotte.
+By determining the percentage of time those circumstances are involved in auto accidents in North Carolina, we can estimate the number of head-on collisions in the area.

 Circumstances that often result in a head-on collision include:

 - “Crossed Center Line / Going Wrong Way” — 9,278 accidents reported in North Carolina in 2019